Skip to content

 _done

-The uploader picks up the files, uploads them and moves them to the folder _done.
+The o/DAILIES/MANAGER picks up the files, uploads them and moves them to the folder _done.
 You are free to remove them from here, but we recommend keeping them around.

 _error